galaxy-genome-annotation/python-apollo/README.rst

 - 3.2
     - Added support for remote creation/update/deletion of organisms/tracks
+    - Added support for adding GFF3 in the annotation track
 - 3.1
     - Added user activate/inactivate
     - Added get_creator for user, group and organisms